 You can apply online through The Royal Family website, or if you are a Northern Ireland resident you can contact the Centenarian and Anniversary Clerk.

 - Apply online for congratulatory birthday message

 - Apply online for congratulatory wedding anniversary message

-You must contact the Centenarian and Anniversary Clerk to request a congratulatory message at least six weeks before the birthday or anniversary date.
+You must contact the Centenarian and Anniversary Clerk to ask for a congratulatory message at least six weeks before the birthday or anniversary date.

 If you live in Northern Ireland and get the UK state pension, the Centenarian and Anniversaries office will be told about your birthday by the Pensions branch.
 You do not need to apply.

-If you are a Northern Ireland resident, celebrating a special wedding anniversary you can contact the Centenarian and Anniversary Clerk to request a congratulatory message.
+If you are a Northern Ireland resident, celebrating a special wedding anniversary you can contact the Centenarian and Anniversary Clerk to ask for a congratulatory message.

 You will need the following: